 Off-The-Beaten-Path Florida for Adventure Lovers

-Jacksonville is the ideal place to try something new and one of the best things to do in Florida.
+Jacksonville is the ideal place to try something new and it makes to the list of the prettiest clear water beaches in Florida.
 It is filled with adventure activities and some of the best surf in the state.
-Whether you are a seasoned pro or a brand new to surfing there is a break for you in Jacksonville.
+Whether you are a seasoned pro or brand new to surfing there is a break for you in Jacksonville.
 The best surf spot near Jacksonville is located in Hanna Park.
 This surf spot is called “the poles” and is best suited to intermediate and advanced surfers.
 Another intermediate spot is on each side of Jackson Pier.
 There are left and right-hand breaks.
 For the best conditions, head to either spot in the winter.

 - Stroll Jax Pier for ocean views: When you are all surfed out, you can find plenty to do.